backdrop-contrib/ajax_comments/README.txt

 2. If you have themed your comments output, make sure that everything is wrapped to ".comment" class in your "comment.tpl.php"

+3. IMPORTANT.
+If you have "Comment Notify" module installed, please, also install http://drupal.org/project/queue_mail to prevent server errors during comment submitting.

+---
 Created by Alexandr Shvets, aka neochief http://drupaldance.com/